Data Centers in Utah

 Natural Disaster Risk

-Utah has a High natural disaster risk profile, with a FEMA National Risk Index score of 94.21 as of September 2025.
-Site selection and infrastructure design must account for specific regional hazards.
+Utah has a High natural disaster risk profile, with a FEMA National Risk Index score of 94.21, as of September 2025.
+However, the primary risks are distinct from the coastal threats that affect other Western markets.